 Like ribbons, bows, gift tags and more.
 Need some inspo?
 Keep reading for nine fun ways to zhuzh up your gift.

-The Absolute Fastest Way to Wrap a Gift, Hands Down, No Contest
+How To Wrap A Gift The Fastest Way, Hands Down, No Contest

 So now that you know how to wrap a gift the traditional way, you may be ready to take things up a notch.
 Introducing a genius gift-wrapping method made famous by employees of the Japanese department store Takashimaya.
 This efficient approach requires less tape and time than standard methods, plus it looks amazing.
 Oh and did we mention that it can be done in just 15 seconds?
 Watch the video below for a step-by-step tutorial.